precisit/hash-auth-token/readme.md

 ## Verify token

-Verify will return the user object, or throw error if signature does not match, or token is expired.
+Verify token.
+Method will return the user object, or throw error if signature does not match, or token is expired.

 	var hashAuthToken = require('hash-auth-token')('super-secret-random-string');

-	var token = hashAuthToken.verify('Some token');
+	var userObj = hashAuthToken.verify('Some token');